-This method has been described in the mechanical control measures and is repeated here as this method is always accompanied by application of herbicides.
+This method is described in the mechanical control measures and repeated here as it is always accompanied by the application of herbicides.
 Herbicides are mixed with water at the recommended dosage and applied with a hand-held syringe or sprayer.
 Equipment will require adequate spray packs or syringes, proper measuring equipment to mix correct doses and safety gear, which will include at least rubber gloves, safety glasses and masks.

-7.1.1.4.
+6.1.1.4.
 Stem Injection